apache/airflow/BREEZE.rst

   Flags:

-  Run 'breeze flags' to see all  available applicable flags.
+  Run 'breeze flags' to see all applicable flags.

   ####################################################################################################